How to Configure Static NAT?

 Analyzing Static NAT

-The configuration illustrates the static NAT translation process between the client and the webserver.
+The configuration illustrates the static NAT translation process between the client and the web server.
 Generally, static translations are configured when clients on the internet need to reach devices on the private network.
 Now look at the above topology and analyze the network after the NAT configuration:

-- R2 translates the inside global address of 202.128.54.4 with the inside local address of 192.168.11.100 and then forwards the packet towards the webserver.
+- R2 translates the inside global address 202.128.54.4 into the inside local address 192.168.11.100 and then forwards the packet to the web server.

-- The web server receives the packet from R2 and relies on the PC-1 using the inside local address, 192.168.11.100.
+- The web server receives the packet from R2 and relies on PC-1, which uses the inside local address 192.168.11.100.

 Verifying Static NAT